Katie Price: 1996–2004: Modelling career and early ventures

 At a friend's suggestion, Price had professional photographs taken and decided to pursue a modelling career.
 The pictures were sent to a modelling agency in London, and in 1996 she appeared, billed as "Jordan", on Page 3 in the British newspaper The Sun.
 As Jordan, Price was famed for her surgically enhanced breasts.
 At 20, she had the first in a succession of breast-enhancement surgeries, increasing her natural 32B to a 32FF.

-Price also regularly appeared in the Daily Star, FHM, the British edition of Playboy, Nuts, Maxim, Loaded, Vogue and Esquire and also ran as a candidate in Stretford and Urmston during the 2001 UK general election, receiving 713 votes, 1.8% of the votes cast.
+Price also regularly appeared in the Daily Star, FHM, the British edition of Playboy, Nuts, Maxim, Loaded, Vogue and Esquire.
 In 2002, she appeared on the September cover of the American edition of Playboy magazine.
+Price also appeared on The Big Breakfast.